pmerkleplant/garden.merkleplant.xyz/content/post/rugging-erc20-allowances-via-permit2.md

 via `create2` there exists a mechanism to destroy and redeploy tokens again to the same address.

-Last but no least, using already well known [Proxy](https://hackmd.io/@devtooligan/yAcademyGuideToProxies) patterns, i.e. separating a contract's storage from its implementation, it is possible to keep the token's storage during a _destruct-and-redeploy_ of a token.
+Last but not least, using already well-known [Proxy](https://hackmd.io/@devtooligan/yAcademyGuideToProxies) patterns, i.e. separating a contract's storage from its implementation, it is possible to keep the token's storage during a _destruct-and-redeploy_ of a token.

-Digesting all these puzzle pieces leads to the possibility for a token creator to approve token allowances to users via `Permit2`, just to rug these allowances from the user again by destroying the token before a user's spending transaction, while being able to redeploy the token to the same address again afterwards.
+Digesting all these puzzle pieces leads to the possibility for a token creator to approve token allowances to users via `Permit2`, just to rug these allowances from the user again by destroying the token before a user's spending transaction while being able to redeploy the token to the same address again afterwards.

-Furthermore, having private mempools for deterministic transaction ordering and proxy patterns for separating implementation and storage available, this leads to a new, and for unsophisticated users laborious recognizable, rug vector.
+Furthermore, having private mempools for deterministic transaction ordering and proxy patterns for separating implementation and storage available, leads to a new, and for unsophisticated users laborious recognizable, rug vector.

 ## Proof-of-Concept

-Below is a PoC implementation of the allowance-rug a token owner (or any address being able to destroy the token and knowing the `create2` salt) can carry out via the combination of `selfdestruct`-able tokens and `Permit2`.
+Below is a PoC implementation of the allowance rug a token owner (or any address being able to destroy the token and knowing the `create2` salt) can carry out via the combination of `selfdestruct`-able tokens and `Permit2`.